 What you need to bring One pre-wrapped polystyrene ball* (so that we can begin measuring at the start of the workshop)

 * Please use an 80 mm polystyrene ball, which should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
-It is suggested that you use a neutral coloured cotton for wrapping, which is not too dark.
+It is suggested that you use a pale coloured cotton for wrapping.
 Please make sure the ball circumference is no greater than 30 mm.